Do You Need an SEO Writing Certification to Get Better Jobs?

 SEO writing certificates look good on paper, but they won’t help you in your work, and they definitely won’t help you if a potential client asks you to write a test piece!

-As a student, you get access to content reviews by SEO writing experts (such as myself).
+As a student, you also get access to content reviews by SEO writing experts (such as myself).
 You get individualized feedback and suggestions on your work to ensure that you’re on the right track.

-And, a student’s work, when done correctly, also has the ability to get published, which is a published sample that they can share with prospective clients.
-So, instead of a cheesy certificate of course completion, our students can show off their spotless, published work to prove that they can walk the walk.
+So, instead of a weightless certificate of course completion, our students can show off their spotless, published work to prove that they can walk the walk.

 To sum that up, here are the alternatives you’ll want to have instead of an SEO certificate.